scottnonnenberg/blog/pages/posts/2016-05-17-from-tech-person-to-people-person.md

 * Ask for recent, specific stories instead of hypotheticals
 * Ask about how they use time or money

 At this point we need to check in with the _C's of Communication_.
 You need _Clarity_ here, because people might use key terms very differently.
 You need _Caring_ because these questions can very quickly put people on the defensive.
 Act like you care about them as a person to confirm that you are on their side.
-If you are talking about negative situations, stories about your similar experiences can sometimes help.
+If you are talking about negative situations, sharing stories about your similar experiences can sometimes help.

 ## Why do all this?